zensical/docs/docs/setup/offline.md

 # Offline usage

-In order to build documentation and either offer it as a download or ship it with your product, Zensica can ensure that [site search] works even when accessed from the file system.
+In order to build documentation and either offer it as a download or ship it with your product, Zensical can ensure that [site search] works even when accessed from the file system.

 ## Configuration